softwareQinc/qpp/README.md

 # Quantum++

-### Development version, use it at your own risk!
-### For the latest stable version, switch to the master branch.

 Quantum++ is a C++11 general purpose quantum computing library, composed solely of template header files.
 It uses the
 [Eigen 3](http://eigen.tuxfamily.org) linear algebra library and,